jay719/events-near-me/README.md

 # events-near-me
 React Native Mobile Event Finding Application
+Demo

-**API url too is inneficient to use so this project has become depreceiated**
+*API url too is inneficient to use so this project has become depreceiated*